jeisen0105/Cyclistic-Bike-Share-Case-Study/README.md

 ### Step 5:

-After finishing cleaning and adding more data I was finally able to confuct a descriptive analysis.
+After finishing cleaning and adding more data I was finally able to conduct a descriptive analysis.

 ```r
 # Descriptive analysis on ride_length